diku-dk/futhark/docs/man/futhark-script.rst

   The program used to perform operations (eg. compilation).
 Defaults to the binary running ``futhark script`` itself.

+--output=FILE

+  Override the default output file.
+The image directory will be set to the provided ``FILE`` with its extension stripped and ``-img/`` appended.

 --pass-option=opt

   Pass an option to benchmark programs that are being run.
 For